15 Fun & Free Things to do in Tucson

 Check out the local coffee scene – There are lots of great independent coffee shops around Tucson, so no need to resort to a Starbucks here.
 Enjoying a local cup of joe is the perfect way to spend a lazy hot day in the city.
 Check out my top 5 coffeehouses in Tucson.

 Hike the gorgeous Pima Canyon trail

-See one of the largest miniature collections at the Mini Time Museum – This eclectic museum features hundreds of incredible miniature dollhouse, all organized into 3 different sections (History, Enchanted, and Around the World).
-It’s a great little museum to check out anytime of the year – of course, it’s best to kill a few hours here during the intense summer season!
+See one of the largest miniature collections at The Mini Time Museum – This eclectic museum features hundreds of incredible detailed miniature dollhouses, all organized into 3 different sections (History, Enchanted, and Around the World).
+It’s a great little museum to check out anytime of the year.
+Of course, it’s best to kill a few hours here during the intense summer season!
+More info

-The University of Arizona Museum of Art – For just 5 bucks,you can view an impressive collection of fine art.
+The University of Arizona Museum of Art – For just a few bucks, you can view an impressive collection of fine art.

 Take a stroll around Reid Park & the Zoo – The Reid Park Zoo is small, yet worthy of the $10 admission charge.
 You will find a surprising diversity of animals despite the smallish size.
 The landscaping is nice considering the desert environment.
 Also, the zoo is small enough to walk around in a hour or so.